deco-sites/www/docs/recipes/customizable-sections/en.md

 #### Video

-Similar to Image, properties with this type will be edited through a Video upload _widget_.
+Similar to Image, properties with this type will be edited through a video upload _widget_.

 Example of use